 When the Simpson trio compare notes, they can discuss the technological revolution that has swept through the art of graphic design.
 Clifton, the veteran, can remember a time when the work was done by hand, not on a computer.
 Computers had just been introduced when he was on campus.
 There were no classes on desktop publishing.

-“It was such a difficult job because it required a lot of technical skills,” he says.
+“It was such a difficult job because it required a lot of technical skills,” he said.
 “When I came here and we sat down to do a catalogue, we had to have physical boards with each one of the pages.
 You’d have to order the type, or have somebody set the type, and put down galleys and hope everything fit.
 There was a lot of hand cutting, which is kind of a fine art in itself.
 Now all of that is done on the computer.”

 For Hanson, the late 1990’s on campus ushered in a Mac Lab and computer programs like Photoshop.
 “We were talking about this the other day,” he says.
 “You look at some of the projects we did on the computer and you just think, ‘How did we think that they were any good?’
 It was just the simple fact that you could do them on a computer that made it really awe-inspiring.”